 24. What should I wear?
 It is always best to check the weather the night before.
-November can be either hot or cold and it is best to be prepared with layers.
+During both our spring and fall races the weather can vary therefore, it is best to be prepared with layers.
 Always wear your bib on the outermost layer.

 25. What if the weather turns bad before or during the race?
 Please review our emergency and contingency plan HERE.

 26. Is the 5K course certified?
 No the 5K is not a certified course.
 We run and bike the course several times to ensure the 5K distance, however, this is not a certified process which may leave an error of anywhere (typically) between .05 - .15 difference for each runner plus or minus the 5K distance.